jaytaylor/html2text/README.md

 Ensure your emails are readable by all!

-Turns HTML into raw text, useful for sending fancy HTML emails with a equivalently nicely formatted TXT document as a fallback (e.g. for people who don't allow HTML emails or have other display issues).
+Turns HTML into raw text, useful for sending fancy HTML emails with an equivalently nicely formatted TXT document as a fallback (e.g. for people who don't allow HTML emails or have other display issues).

 html2text is a simple golang package for rendering HTML into plaintext.